PennLINC/FlywheelTools/Paper.md

 participants), and each subject can have one or many *sessions* (i.e. scanning visits).
-Within a session, there may be one or many *acquisition* objects which represent the scanning sequence collected during a particular scan or examination (e.g. rs-fMRI, DWI, PET), and under each acquisition is *attached* the data file associated with the sequence (e.g. a NIfTI file or DICOM).
+Within a session, there may be one or many *acquisition* objects which represent the scanning sequence collected during a particular scan or examination (e.g. sMRI, rs-fMRI, DWI), and under each acquisition is *attached* the data file associated with the sequence (e.g. a NIfTI file or DICOM).
 Note that a file can be attached to any object type, and each object can have metadata associated with it.
-Hence, a subject object may have de-identified demographic metadata associated to that participant, and the subject may also have a text file attached to it (such as clinical data).
+Hence, a subject object may have demographic metadata associated to that participant, and the subject may also have a text file attached to it (such as clinical data).
 A notable exception to the hierarchical structure rule is the analysis object, which behaves in much